ghadaAwad99/Posts-RXJava/README.md

 # Posts-RXJava
-A simple practice on RXJava with Retrofit to display posts from API.
+A simple practice on RXJava with Retrofit to fetch posts from API and cache them using Room.